-Journalism Digital News Archive
+Journalism Digital News Archive (JDNA)

 The Journalism Digital News Archive (JDNA) initiative’s mission is to preserve news content originally produced in digital formats.
 Over the past four decades the transition from analog to digital systems in news media has transformed the way journalistic content is produced and accessed.
 Like other creators of “born-digital” content, news media have employed a series of evolving file formats and technical infrastructures, many of which are now — or may soon be — obsolete.